-So you’re considering a divorce, but it can be a tricky, complicated process.
+So you met with your lawyer in Tampa and you’re considering a divorce, but it can be a tricky, complicated process.
 How do you know what you need to know?
-Where should you turn, and what questions should you ask to prepare yourself?
+Where should you turn, and what questions should you ask to prepare yourself and to ask your lawyer in Tampa?
 The following are some frequently asked questions about divorce.
 Keep in mind that we’re answering these questions in a general manner, and the law in your state might require something different.
 Use this guide as a starting place, not the final answer.
+Look to your lawyer in Tampa for more definite answers.

 How does divorce work?